maxludden/supergene-v2/books/book05/md/chapter-1719.md

 The voice from the sanctuary had only spoken once, and it was now silent.
 Whatever it was, it couldn’t help Han Sen any more.

 “Do I have to eat this to make it work?”
-Han Sen tried to bite the bone, but it was so f*cking hard, his teeth almost crumbled to pieces.
+Han Sen tried to bite the bone, but it was so fucking hard, his teeth almost crumbled to pieces.
 That definitely wasn’t going to work.

 “It looks like I’ll have to cook it,” Han Sen thought to himself.